AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-51497-cannot-sort-catalog-page-by-custom-attribute-of-dropdown-type.html">ACSD-51497: Cannot sort catalog page by custom attribute of type Dropdown:</a> The ACSD-51497 patch fixes the issue where a customer cannot sort a catalog page by a custom attribute of the type Dropdown.
-This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-51497-cannot-sort-catalog-page-by-custom-attribute-of-dropdown-type.html">ACSD-51497: Cannot sort catalog page by custom attribute of type [!UICONTROL Dropdown]:</a> The ACSD-51497 patch fixes the issue where a customer cannot sort a catalog page by a custom attribute of the type [!UICONTROL Dropdown].
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
     <td>July 26, 2023</td>